AfterShip/aftership-sdk-python/README.rst

 APIv3RequestException
 ---------------------

 An exception is throwed on errors.
-The following methods are provided to get details of an error:
+The following methods are provided to get error details:

 #. code()
 #. type()
 #. message()

 Each functions returns appropriate value from 'meta' field.
-See `Errors documentation <https://www.aftership.com/docs/api/3.0/errors>`_ for more details.
+Check `errors documentation <https://www.aftership.com/docs/api/3.0/errors>`_ for more details.
 Code example:

 .. code-block:: python